 - Beat cream cheese and butter until smooth and creamy.
 Add powdered sugar; beat until combined.
 Add melted white chocolate and continue beating until incorporated.

-- Remove brownies from pan.
+- Remove the brownies from the pan.
 Spread the frosting over top of the brownies.
 Garnish with white chocolate curls, if desired (see notes).
 Cut into 9 large squares and serve.

 - Make sure to measure ingredients correctly.
 I highly recommend using a kitchen scale.